lmbarros/DUMP/morsels/ziggurat_algorithm.md

 Let's take a closer look at this picture.
 The most important thing to notice is that these rectangles resemble the ancient Mesopotamian [ziggurats](https://en.wikipedia.org/wiki/Ziggurat).
 In addition of being a nice guy and all his technical and scientific contributions, George Marsaglia was also a master at naming things!

-Next, notice that we are using just the half of the normal PDF.
+Next, notice that we are using just half of the normal PDF.
 It turns out that the Ziggurat Algorithm, by itself, works only for decreasing PDFs (like the exponential distribution).
-However, we can easily handle [symmetric unimodal](https://en.wikipedia.org/wiki/Unimodality#Unimodal_probability_distribution) PDFs as the normal distribution by applying Ziggurat only to its decreasing half, and then swapping the signal of the resulting random numbers with a 50% probability.
+However, we can easily handle [symmetric unimodal](https://en.wikipedia.org/wiki/Unimodality#Unimodal_probability_distribution) PDFs (as the normal distribution) by applying Ziggurat only to its decreasing half, and then swapping the signal of the resulting random numbers with a 50% probability.
 That's what we are doing in our example.

 Now, notice that we created a total of five segments, numbered from zero to four.
 Segment 0 is special: it is composed of a rectangle, plus a tail that extends to infinity (though, notice that the segment area is finite!).
 This segment matches the PDF curve exactly: no part of it is "above" the curve.

 Segments 1 to 4 are just rectangles.
-Here, we don't have perfect matches: the rightmost part of these rectangles are above the PDF.
+Here, we don't have perfect matches: the rightmost part of these rectangles are partially above the PDF.
 Nevertheless, we can easily see that there are "sub-rectangles" which are completely underneath the PDF.
 (This is not strictly true for our topmost rectangle: no slice of it is completely under the curve.
 Anyway, we'll pretend that there is a degenerate zero-with rectangle to the left of the Rectangle 4 we see in the picture.
 Yeah, we are just lying to ourselves, but this allows to deal with Segment 4 just like we deal with all other nonzero segments.)

 One crucial detail is that all five segments, from Segment 0 to Segment 4, have exactly the same area.
 Just to be clear: we are talking the area of the segment itself, *not* about the PDF area that happens to intersect the segment.
 (By the way, don't try to measure my figure to check if the areas are the same.
 They aren't.
 Please focus on the concepts and pretend that the segments I've draw have all the same area.)